 Future growth and expansion plans

-If your company is ready to expand, hire a Chief of Staff.
+Hire a Chief of Staff when your company is scaling past 50 employees or entering a major growth phase.
 If your company is still young, hire an Executive Assistant instead.
 This will save you time and resources.

 Still Confused?
 Let Wishup be your guiding star.